Azure/Metrics-Advisor-for-Equipment.github.io/docs/03-Creating a model and dataset.md

 Click **Create dataset**:

 - `Dataset Granularity` is the smallest interval at which the sensor readings are recorded in your dataset.
 For example, suppose that data from some sensors is being recorded every 1 minute and other sensors are recording every 5 minutes.
 In this case, set the data frequency to an interval of 1 minute.

-If your data granularity unit is minute, make sure that your data granularity is a multiple or factors of 60.
+  **_IMPORTANT NOTE:_** If your data granularity unit is minute, make sure that your data granularity is a multiple or factors of 60.

+​        You need to fill your data granularity with the following options:

+- X mins
+- X hours
+- X days

 - `Data source` is the type of data source where your time series data is stored.
-Choose Azure SQL or Azure Blob.
+Choose **Azure SQL** or **Azure Blob.**

 - `Authentication type`  : you need to assign managed identity to Metrics Advisor for Equipment.
 [How to assign role to a resource](https://github.com/MS-AI-Platform/MetricsAdvisorMultivariate/blob/main/managed_identity.md).